tangb/cleepapp-sensors/README.md

-# cleepmod-sensors
+# cleepapp-sensors

-Sensors module for CleepOS
+Sensors module for Cleep